0

 • Be prepared to pay the Special Inspection fees of $518.15.

-• Retain a copy of the permit card and have it available onsite for the inspector during the Special Inspection (see Step 2).
+• Retain a copy of the permit card and a stamped site plan, and have both documents available onsite for the inspector during the Special Inspection (see Step 2).

 To be eligible for the SB 13 program, the ADU must meet the minimum Life Safety & Health Standards.
 This is evaluated via a Special Inspection.